jnmclarty/WhitePaper/README.md

 6. The relayer forwards the signed Debt Order to the debtor.
 7. At his convenience, the debtor submits the signed debt order to the Debt Kernel contract, which triggers the minting of a unique, non-fungible debt token to the creditor acting as a signatory of the debt order.
 8. The Debt Kernel transfers an amount of `principal - debtorFee` from the creditor to the debtor.
-9. The Debt Kernel transfers the underwriter her allotment of the fee, as defined by the  Debt Order.
+9. The Debt Kernel transfers the underwriter's fee, as defined by the Debt Order.
-10. The Debt Kernel transfers the relayer his allotment of the fee, as defined by the Debt Order.
+10. The Debt Kernel transfers the relayer's fee, as defined by the Debt Order.

-The Debtor-Filler scheme is advantageous for scenarios in which the debtor wants to synchronously borrow tokens as part of another, broader transaction.
+The Debtor-Filler scheme is advantageous for scenarios in which the debtor wants to atomically borrow tokens as part of another, broader transaction.
 For instance, if a smart contract requires a user pay a certain amount of storage-specific tokens (e.g. FileCoin, Storj, etc.) in order to make use of it, the user could include a valid, signed Debt Order obtained through the above scheme as an argument to the smart contract function call.
-The smart contract could then submit the order on the debtor's behalf to the Debt Kernel, synchronously lending the debtor the necessary storage tokens and then debiting them to the smart contract in one transaction.
-This greatly reduces the friction around executing transactions in virtually any context on borrowed credit.
+The smart contract could then submit the order on the debtor's behalf to the Debt Kernel, atomically lending the debtor the necessary storage tokens and then debiting them to the smart contract in one transaction.
+This reduces the friction surrounding settlement in many contexts.

 ### Debt Order Handshake